sagarl/sstable-adaptor/README.md

 SSTable Adaptor Features:

-- Read/write SSTable formatted files including compacting SSTable files
+- Read/write on SSTable 3.X and read on SSTable 2.X files including compacting SSTable files
 - Use this in a standalone Java or a JVM language program
 - Read/Write data on S3, HDFS, or local disk
 - Use it in Spark (we will open-source our Spark job soon)